geospiza-fortis/argonms-server/README.md

 Obtain a localhost v62 client and modify `127.0.0.1` to redirect to `localhost` with a hex editor.

-Before starting the server, add a `.env` file to the root:
+Before starting the server, copy `.env.template` to `.env` and edit the values.

 ```bash
 DATA_DIR="/path/to/kvj"